any-docs/css/content/guides/transitions/using/index.md

 When transitioning these properties [`transition-behavior: allow-discrete`](/reference/properties/transition-behavior) needs to be set on the transitions.
 This effectively enables `display`/`content-visibility` transitions.

-When transitioning `display`, {{cssxref("@starting-style")}} is needed to provide a set of starting values for properties set on an element that you want to transition from when the element receives its first style update.
+When transitioning `display`, `@starting-style` is needed to provide a set of starting values for properties set on an element that you want to transition from when the element receives its first style update.
 This is needed to avoid unexpected behavior.
 By default, CSS transitions are not triggered on elements' first style updates when they first appear in the DOM, which includes when `display` changes from `none` to another state. `content-visibility` animations do not need starting values specified in a `@starting-style` block.
 This is because `content-visibility` doesn't hide an element from the DOM like `display` does: it just skips rendering the element's content.

 #### HTML